Heath bar: History

-In 1940, family members invested in one of the few available oil leases near Newton, Illinois that had been overlooked by major oil companies.
-In July 1940, the lease struck oil, eventually pumping 2,700 barrels per day and over $1 million to the family.
-Two years later in 1942, the U.S. Army placed an order for $175,000 of Heath Bars to be included in soldiers' rations.
-The size of this order led the family to modernize the plant equipment, the candy was manufactured consistently on a major commercial scale thereafter.
+In 1940, family members invested in one of the few available oil leases near Newton, Illinois, that had been overlooked by major oil companies.
+In July 1940, the lease struck oil, eventually pumping 2,700 barrels per day and earning over $1 million for the family.
+Two years later in 1942, the U.S. Army placed an order for $175,000 of Heath bars to be included in soldiers' rations.
+The size of this order led the family to modernize the plant equipment; the candy was manufactured consistently on a major commercial scale thereafter.

-Popularity of the Heath bar grew after the war and in 1946, L.S.
+Popularity of the Heath bar grew after the war; in 1946, L.S.
 Heath, his four sons, two daughters and grandchildren incorporated L.S.
-Heath & Sons, Inc. The manufacturing process remained largely a hands-on, family-run operation: all four of L. S. Heath's sons, his two daughters, and several grandchildren were involved in the business.
-In the 1950s, the Heath Toffee Ice Cream Bar was developed, and eventually was franchised to other dairies.
+Heath & Sons, Inc. The manufacturing process remained largely a hands-on, family-run operation.
+In the 1950s, the Heath Toffee Ice Cream Bar was developed and was eventually franchised to other dairies.
 By 1955, the operation had grown to produce about 69,000 candy bar centers at one time.
-The automatic wrapping machines turned out 1600 candy bars per minute.
-The company had 35 candy salesmen who called on approximately 7,200 wholesale distributors in the United States along with thousands of other outlets such as theaters, vending machine operators, super-markets and chain stores.
+The automatic wrapping machines turned out 1,600 candy bars per minute.
+The company had 35 candy salesmen who called on approximately 7,200 wholesale distributors in the United States along with thousands of other outlets, such as theaters, vending machine operators, supermarkets and chain stores.

 In the 1960s, the huge national success of the Heath bar led to disagreements within the family, with at least one grandchild, Richard J. Heath, expelled from the business in 1969.
 He eventually published a book in 1995 entitled Bittersweet: The Story of the Heath Candy Co.